Funding AI for Good: A Call for Meaningful Engagement: Methods

-We conducted a thematic analysis~\cite{braun_using_2006, braun_reflecting_2019} of the funding documents through an iterative coding process.
+We conducted a reflexive thematic analysis~\cite{braun_using_2006, braun_reflecting_2019} of the funding documents through an iterative coding process.
 In the first stage of coding, the first two authors coded basic information about the funding programs, including the methods, the social issues, the duration of projects, the intended applicants, and the amount of funding.

-In the next coding stage, the first two authors independently conducted an open-ended inductive qualitative analysis of three randomly chosen funding documents and discussed the coding strategies.
+In the next coding stage, the first two authors independently conducted an open-ended inductive analysis of three randomly chosen funding documents and discussed the coding strategies.
 Through iterative discussions, the two authors identified some initial themes, which helped refine our research questions and narrow the scope of analysis to four main components of funding documents: 1) Background, 2) Expected Outcomes, 3) Eligibility Criteria and Team Composition, and 4) Funders' Support.
-We also kept detailed memos as we coded the themes to document our observations.
-In the third coding stage, the first author coded all the funding documents, with our research questions in mind.
-Each funding document's codes were second reviewed by another author in our team.
-The first author then resolved any discrepancies with the rest of the team through online discussions.
-All authors then conducted iterative affinity diagramming on an online whiteboard and discussed emerging high-level themes from the codes.
-We collaboratively characterized these high-level themes into a spectrum between a more \textit{techno-centric} approach or a more \textit{balanced} approach using the lens of prior literature synthesized in Section~\ref{sec:lens}.
-Appendix~\ref{app:coding_affinity} provides screenshots of our coding process and affinity diagrams.
+We did not produce a fixed codebook because reflexive thematic analysis treats coding as an iterative, flexible, and interpretive process rather than a procedure of reliably categorizing data into predefined buckets~\cite{braun_reflecting_2019}.
+Instead, we kept detailed memos as we allowed the themes to develop inductively through ongoing, reflexive engagement with the data, researchers' memos, and discussions among the research teams.